Strong phonon anharmonicity and low thermal conductivity of monolayer tin oxides driven by lone-pair electrons

+By fitting the phonon density of states (DOS) at low phonon frequencies with a Debye model,~\cite{phonopy} we obtained Debye temperature $\theta_{D}$ as 259 K and 356 K for monolayer SnO and SnO$_{2}$, respectively.
+As a result, the $T$ dependence of $\kappa$ of monolayer SnO$_{2}$ follows the relation of $\kappa \sim e^{-\theta_{D}/\beta T}$ at temperature lower than $\theta_{D}$.~\cite{ziman} Here $\beta$ is an empirical parameter which was fitted as 1.02 (see Fig. S7(d) in the supplementary material).
+At temperature substantially beyond $\theta_{D}$, the overall $T$ dependence of $\kappa$ of 2D tin oxides restores the $1/T$ behavior (see Fig. S7 in the supplementary material).

+We found that the effect of isotopic impurities scattering to $\kappa$ is small compared with the anharmonic scattering in the temperature above 250 K. For example, if we exclude the $1/\tau_{\mathbf{q},s}^{iso}$ from the total $1/\tau_{\mathbf{q},s}$ in Eq.~\ref{tau}, the room-temperature $\kappa$ will increase only by 0.6\% and 3.3\% for monolayer SnO and SnO$_{2}$, respectively.
+The $1/\tau_{\mathbf{q},s}^{iso}$ is inversely proportional to atomic mass~\cite{li2014shengbte} which is not very small for tin oxides.

-The normalized cumulative $\kappa(\omega < \omega _{0})$ for 2D tin oxides, which represents the contribution of $\kappa$ from the phonons with frequencies less than $\omega _{0}$, is shown in Fig.~\ref{wh2}(d).
-In the case of monolayer SnO, apart from the acoustic phonons, optical phonons with frequency up to 470 cm$^{-1}$ have a non-negligible contribution ($\sim$ 20\%) to $\kappa$ (see Fig.~\ref{wh2}(d) and Fig. S7(a) in the supplemental material).
+The normalized cumulative $\kappa(\omega < \omega _{0})$, which represents the contribution of $\kappa$ from the phonons with frequencies less than $\omega _{0}$, is shown in Fig.~\ref{wh2}(d).
+In the case of monolayer SnO, apart from the acoustic phonons, optical phonons with frequency up to 470 cm$^{-1}$ have a non-negligible contribution ($\sim$ 20\%) to $\kappa$ (see Fig.~\ref{wh2}(d) and Fig. S8(a) in the supplementary material).
 That can be attributed to the high dispersive relation and large group velocity of optical phonons (see Fig.~\ref{wh2}(a) and Fig.~\ref{wh4}(a)).
-In contrast to that, the thermal transport in monolayer SnO$_{2}$ is dominated by acoustic phonons with frequency less than 250 cm$^{-1}$ (see Fig.~\ref{wh2}(d) and Fig. S7(b) in the supplemental material).
+In contrast, the $\kappa$ of monolayer SnO$_{2}$ is dominated by acoustic phonons with frequency less than 250 cm$^{-1}$ (see Fig.~\ref{wh2}(d)).